Gender equality, responsible business conduct and human rights due diligence

 The course is available in English

-Promoting gender equality and women’s economic empowerment (WEE) is central to the 2030 Agenda for Sustainable Development and is key to foster decent work and sustainable, inclusive and equitable economic growth.
-Women are key drivers of innovation growth and jobs, and the private sector plays a crucial role in enabling the full, productive and equitable participation of women in the world of work.
+Promoting gender equality and women’s economic empowerment (WEE) is essential to achieving the 2030 Agenda for Sustainable Development.
+Women are key contributors to innovation, inclusive growth, and sustainable development.
+The private sector has a critical role to play in ensuring their full and equitable participation in the world of work.

-• How normative instruments and initiatives on different levels aim to advance gender equality and WEE and how can they guide business operations.
-These include international labour standards and international frameworks such as the ILO MNE Declaration, the UN Guiding Principles on Business and Human Rights, and the Women Empowerment Principles.
+• The global normative frameworks that support gender equality and WEE, including ILO standards, the MNE Declaration, the UN Guiding Principles on Business and Human Rights, and the Women’s Empowerment Principles.

 • What actions different stakeholders can take to create an enabling environment through regulatory frameworks and policies for gender equality in the world of work.